Hong Kong tycoon Jimmy Lai denied bail in national security case

 HONG KONG (Reuters) - Hong Kong’s top court denied bail on Tuesday to media tycoon and Beijing critic Jimmy Lai, the most high-profile person to be charged under the city’s national security law.

 Lai had been in custody since Dec.
-3, except for when he was released on bail for about a week late last year.
+3, except when he was released on bail for about a week late last year.
 He was granted a HK$10 million ($1.3 million) bail by a lower court on Dec.
 23 only for the Court of Final Appeal (CFA) to bring him back into custody on Dec.
-31 for another hearing.
+31 for another hearing following an appeal by the government.

-On Tuesday, the CFA said the lower court applied an “erroneous line of reasoning” and “misconstrued” Article 42.
+On Tuesday, the CFA’s five judges said in a written judgment the lower court applied an “erroneous line of reasoning” and “misconstrued” Article 42.
 The decision was unanimous.

+The judges said Lai’s team could make a “fresh application” for bail, as Tuesday’s decision was of “a limited nature,” focusing on how the lower court arrived at its decision, rather than whether Lai should be bailed out or not.

+Lai, wearing a dark grey suit and sporting his trademark buzz cut, stood in the dock impassively as the judges delivered their decision.

 Lai was arrested in August when about 200 police officers raided the newsroom of his Apple Daily tabloid newspaper.

-Beijing imposed the sweeping national security law on the former British colony in June 2020 after months of pro-democracy protests.
+Beijing imposed the sweeping national security law on the former British colony last June after months of pro-democracy protests.
 The law punishes anything China considers subversion, secession, terrorism or collusion with foreign forces with up to life in prison.

 Critics say it is aimed at crushing dissent and it erodes freedoms in the semi-autonomous, Chinese-ruled city.
 Its supporters say it restores stability after months of unrest.